 College has been a thriving, global community since it was founded over 160 years ago.
-Today our 850 pupils aged between 11 and 18 years encompass 40 different nationalities and over 30 languages and come from a wide variety of backgrounds both in the UK and overseas.
+Today our 870 pupils aged between 11 and 18 years encompass 40 different nationalities and over 30 languages and come from a wide variety of backgrounds both in the UK and overseas.
 Over three-quarters of our pupils board across six Junior (11 to 16 years) and five Sixth Form (16 to 18 years) houses.
 Most houses accommodate between 60 - 70 girls although our most recently opened Sixth Form house (Roderic), which opened in September 2014, houses 20 girls.
-We do not offer flexi or weekly boarding and believe we benefit from the sense of community that being a full boarding school brings.
+We offer occasional boarding for day pupils and have flexibility built in for our full time boarders, through set and floating exeats.
+However, we do not offer flexi or weekly boarding, as we believe that we benefit from the sense of community that being a full boarding school brings.

 Many of our boarders will be leaving home for the first time and our house system is structured to support these new boarders to settle in quickly.
 This ensures that all girls have a home away from home, where they feel included, valued and part of a close-knit community.
 The house is a sanctuary where girls eat, sleep, play, relax and study.
 There is a strong sense of camaraderie and family, with girls developing a fierce house spirit which manifests itself noisily during inter-house competitions of all kinds.

 Through our houses we aim to enhance and complement all other aspects of College life.
 In particular, we look to enable girls to:

 grow into independent, confident adults, capable of forming mature, fulfilling relationships with family and friends;

 develop their own moral, spiritual and social values;